top of page

 ree

 Except he totally does!
 He's repressed beyond belief!
 On one of his finding-animals-and-putting-them-in-bowl trips, he witnesses a naked woman giving birth to a baby in the forest, and can't get the image out of his mind.
 OMG.
 Shame on you Fa Hai.
-What are you gonna tell Buddha?
+What are you gonna say to Buddha?
 Fa Hai is tormented, because on top of his new found perversion, he's also questioning his beliefs.
 The snakes were preventing the woman from being rained on.
 And in Fa Hai's brain, snakes are bad.
-If snakes are bad, then why good?
+If bad, then why good?
 And why is that new mom sexy?
 And why am I picturing naked bald women running around with snake tails?
 This weirdness is best observed by watching the movie.
 This is too much cognitive dissonance for our boy.
 And the Buddha statues are not happy at all.
+Their faces are pealing off.

 Romance